behavioral-ds/pmbp_implementation/README.md

 ## Description

 Implementation of the PMBP(D,E) model introduced in "Partial Multivariate Interval-censored Hawkes Processes" by Pio Calderon, Alexander Soen, and Marian-Andrei Rizoiu.
 (Preprint out soon.)

+Current implementation focuses on the D=3 case.
+Other cases are left for future work.

 ## Usage